jamiegibney/sorting_algo_visualiser/README.md

 ## Keymap

 Currently, the only way to interact with the program is via keymaps.
-A mouse-based UI is WIP.
+A mouse-based UI is currently a WIP.

 - `Space`: toggle algorithm playback (or restart playback if the end has been reached)
 - `Backspace` or `Delete`: stop and reset playback to the beginning